Androidvx/STAN/README.md

 ## 👤 Author & Citation

 **André Luiz Oliveira da Silva**
-* Brazilian HEalth Regulatory Agency (ANVISA)/ Regulatory & Tobacco Control Research
+* Brazilian Health Regulatory Agency (ANVISA)/ Regulatory & Tobacco Control Research
 * ORCID: [0000-0003-4768-959X](https://orcid.org/0000-0003-4768-959X)

 If you use STAN in your academic research, please cite this repository and the accompanying methodological documentation.